-The Charlotte area is home to several excellent Christmas light displays, ranging from a small town of less than 700 people (that both Yahoo! and Time Magazine call one of the best displays in the nation), to the oval of a NASCAR super speedway.
-Here's everything you need to find the best Christmas lights around Charlotte.Continue to 2 of 5 below.
+The Charlotte area is home to several excellent Christmas lights displays, ranging from a small town of less than 700 people (that both Yahoo! and Time Magazine call one of the best displays in the nation), to the oval of a NASCAR super speedway.
+Here's what you need to find the best Christmas lights around Charlotte and brighten your holiday season.

 The Town of McAdenville

-The town of McAdenville is easily the largest light display around, and so popular that you can read a guide to visiting it.
+The town of McAdenville is easily the largest light display around, and so popular that you may need this guide to visiting.

 Christmas at the Billy Graham Library

 At the Billy Graham Library, visitors can see a live Nativity that offers a glimpse into the awe of that first Christmas night, complete with live animals.
-You can also enjoy horse-drawn carriage rides through one of Charlotte's most beautiful light displays and hear heartwarming sounds of caroling and festive music.
-There will be Christmas story time for kids of all ages (5 to 9:30 p.m.) and a chance to pet live animals! (noon to 2 p.m.).
+You can also enjoy horse-drawn carriage rides through one of Charlotte's most beautiful light displays and hear heartwarming sounds of caroling and holiday music.
+There will be Christmas story time for kids of all ages (Monday through Thursday from 5 to 9 p.m. and Friday and Saturday from 5 to 10 p.m.) and a chance to pet live animals (daily, 12 to 2 p.m.).
 Carriage rides are available for a fee.

 Christmas at the Billy Graham Library has quickly become one of the premier holiday celebrations in Charlotte.
-The library itself is a beautiful place, but when it's decorated for Christmas on the inside, a dazzling light display outside, a live nativity, carolers, carriage rides, and more—it's one of the area's best displays.
-It was named one of the Top 100 Events in the U.S. by the American Bus Association (ABA) and a Top 20 event by the Southeast Tourism Society.
-Lines for the library can get a little long, especially the closer you get to Christmas.
-I recommend checking it out earlier in the month, when lines will be a little shorter.Continue to 4 of 5 below.
+The library itself is a beautiful place, but when it's decorated for Christmas on the inside, a dazzling light display outside, the live Nativity, carolers, carriage rides, and more—it's one of the area's best displays.

 Holidays at the Garden

-Quickly becoming one of the area's premier holiday tradition, Daniel Stowe Botanical Garden will present Holiday Lights at The Garden.
-Holiday Lights will showcase about a half million lights, a breathtaking Christmas tree created with hundreds of orchids, carriage rides, live entertainment and even a visit from Santa in a room designed to capture the "glistening essence of Christmas morning."
+Quickly becoming one of the area's premier holiday traditions, the Daniel Stowe Botanical Garden will present Holiday Lights at The Garden.
+Holiday Lights will showcase about a half million lights, a breathtaking Christmas tree created with hundreds of orchids, carriage rides, live entertainment, and even a visit from Santa.